spyder-ide/spyder-docs/doc/plugins/notebook.rst

 .. image:: /images/console/console-standard.png
    :alt: Gif showing connecting console and displaying variables

-You can view, modify and create new ones in the console.
+You can view, modify and create new ones in the console too.

-Since the Variable Explorer is associated to each console, closing the notebook's console will immediately delete the variables from your variable explorer.
+Since the Variable Explorer is associated to each console, closing the notebook's console will immediately hide the variables from the Variable Explorer.

 ==================
 Additional Options
 ==================

-The context menu, available by right-clicking pane area outside of the notebook, allows you to zoom your notebook in or out.
+The context menu, available by right-clicking the pane area outside the notebook, allows you to zoom your notebook in or out.

 .. image:: /images/console/console-standard.png
    :alt: Gif zooming in and out the notebook.